oscar-system/Oscar.jl/experimental/QuadFormAndIsom/docs/src/spacewithisom.md

 space(::QuadSpaceWithIsom)
 ```

-The main purpose of the definition of such objects is to defined a fix
+The main purpose of the definition of such objects is to define a
 contextual ambient space for quadratic lattices endowed with an isometry.
 Indeed, as we will see in the next section, *lattices with isometry* are
 attached to an ambient quadratic space with an isometry inducing the one on the